liyang619/liyang619.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+## About Me

+I will join the School of Computer Science at Shanghai Jiao Tong University in January 2026 as a Tenure-Track Assistant Professor (长聘教轨助理教授).
+My research focuses on multi-agent systems, embodied intelligence, and AI applications especially in AI for Science and AI for Fusion.
+I am broadly interested in developing embodied agents capable of reasoning, collaborating, adapting and acting effectively in complex real-world environments.

-As a Ph.D. candidate in Computer Science at the University of Manchester, my research centers on the areas of human-AI/robot collaboration, multi-agent learning, and AI applications.
-I am driven by a passion for harnessing interdisciplinary knowledge, such as AI, game theory, and cognitive theory, to spark innovation in human-robot collaboration, with the ultimate goal of improving the quality of human life.
-In UoM, I am supervised by [Dr. Wei Pan](https://scholar.google.com/citations?user=GqryWPsAAAAJ&hl) and co-supervised by [Prof. Angelo Cangelosi](https://scholar.google.co.uk/citations?user=NyoHewcAAAAJ&hl=en).
-Before starting PhD journey, I obtained the Master degree in Information and Communication Engineering from the University of Chinese Academy of Sciences under [Prof. Jun Wang](https://scholar.google.com/citations?user=wIE1tY4AAAAJ&hl=en) and [Prof. Yang Yang](https://scholar.google.com/citations?user=dC5WplwAAAAJ&hl=zh-CN), and the Bachelor degree in Digital Media Technology from Dalian University of Technology.
+I obtained my Ph.D. in Computer Science from the University of Manchester, supervised by [Dr. Wei Pan](https://scholar.google.com/citations?user=GqryWPsAAAAJ&hl) and co-supervised by [Prof. Angelo Cangelosi](https://scholar.google.co.uk/citations?user=NyoHewcAAAAJ&hl=en).
+Before that, I received an M.Eng. in Information and Communication Engineering from the University of Chinese Academy of Sciences, advised by [Prof. Jun Wang](https://scholar.google.com/citations?user=wIE1tY4AAAAJ&hl=en) and [Prof. Yang Yang](https://scholar.google.com/citations?user=dC5WplwAAAAJ&hl=zh-CN), and a B.Eng. in Digital Media Technology from Dalian University of Technology.

+### Looking for Prospective Students

+I welcome highly motivated students interested in multi-agent systems, embodied intelligence, or AI for Science/Fusion to join my group.
+If you are interested, please feel free to contact me!\

+**New position:** A Ph.D. position in AI for Fusion starting in early 2026, co-supervised with [Prof. Ying Wen](https://scholar.google.com/citations?user=_A1CxG8AAAAJ&hl=en) .